2026 Caminos

 April 29 — May 9, 2026

-80 miles / 129 km
+80 miles / 130 kms

-Walk north through Portugal and Spain on the Camino Portugués
+Walk north through Portugal and Spain on the Camino Portugués — this distance and route qualifies you to receive your Compostela

 Meet in Guimarães, northeast of Porto and finish in Santiago de Compostela, in northwest Spain